 The coral reef’s colours and uniqueness are the main reason thousands visit the reef year and year.

 A spectacular annual mass spawning is the start of the life cycle of coral

-The Great Barrier Reef is outstandingly beautiful it really is something that should not be missed
+The Great Barrier Reef is outstandingly beautiful.
+It really is something that .you should not miss.